arjunsingh1027/budget-tracker/README.md

 # budget-tracker

-# fitness-tracker

 The Fitness Tracker Application allows users to track their workouts but adding exercises and statistics for each workout.

-[Link](https://code-fitness-tracker.herokuapp.com/?id=5ffc94d10bfb730017f026b8) to the deployed application.
+[Link](https://code-budget-tracker.herokuapp.com/) to the deployed application.

 ## Table of Contents
 * [Demo](#Demo)